 In its role as Nominating Committee, the full Board identifies and screens new candidates for Board membership.
 Nevertheless, actions of the Board, in its role as Nominating Committee, can be taken only with the affirmative vote of a majority of the independent directors on the Board, as defined by the NASDAQ Listing Rules.
-The Board last met in its role as Nominating Committee in January 2013 to approve the nomination of Messr.
-Raymond F. Lancy to the Board of Directors.
+The Board last met in its role as Nominating Committee in January 2015 to approve the reappointment of Allan L. Bridgford Jr. to the Board of Directors.
 The Nominating Committee does not act pursuant to a written charter.